Barcelona's 10 most expensive transfers of all time

 In total, Neymar scored 105 goals and 76 assists in just 186 games for the Spanish giants and won no less than six major titles before earning his club a remarkable profit with a €222 million move to PSG in August 2017 - still a word record fee.

 3. Antoine Griezmann - €120m (from Atletico Madrid, 2019)

 With Neymar now a distant memory Barcelona went big in signing a long-term replacement in Atletico Madrid star Antoine Griezmann for no less than €120 million in 2019.

 The capital side seriously disputed the manner in which Barca paid off Griezmann’s minimum-fee release clause and Atleti fans defaced the player’s plaque outside the club stadium, but the France international was eventually confirmed as a Barca player in mid-July.

 2. Ousmane Dembele - €145m (from Borussia Dortmund, 2018)

 Barcelona were held to ransom by Dortmund as they sought a replacement for Neymar.

 Having just recouped the biggest transfer fee ever seen, they were forced to pay over the odds for Ousmane Dembele, who had shown plenty of potential first with Rennes, then with BVB.

 A €105m deal was thrashed out, with a possible €40m to follow in bonuses.

 1. Philippe Coutinho - €160m (from Liverpool, 2018)

 After Ousmane Dembele failed to immediately replace Neymar in his first six months at Barcelona, the Blaugrana threw money at the problem again by purchasing Philippe Coutinho for an outrageous initial fee of €121m plus bonuses potentially reaching €160m.

-The move has turned out to be a disaster for all parties as Coutinho has failed to make an impact on the team, regularly taking up the same positions as Lionel Messi which is a no-go.
+The move has turned out to be a disaster for all parties as Coutinho failed to make an impact on the team, regularly taking up the same positions as Lionel Messi before the Argentine left in the summer of 2021.

 Coutinho returned to the club after he failed to earn a permanent move to Bayern after a loan deal – and once again failed to shine.